Local Public Health Workers Report Hostile Threats And Fears About Contact Tracing

 "We've had protests at our offices, threats of a shooting and a civil war," says Dr. John Douglas who is executive director of Tri-County Health Department, which serves parts of the Denver metro area and nearby rural areas in Colorado.

 The Tri-County Health Department has shuttered several offices where people have thrown rocks through the windows and left graffiti.
-On Twitter, police in Aurora, CO posted images of four separate incidents of vandalism against the Health Department in April and May, and asked the public for help in identifying suspects.
+On Twitter, police in Aurora, Colo., posted images of four separate incidents of vandalism against the Health Department in April and May, and asked the public for help in identifying suspects.

+We are investigating 5 vandalisms at a @TCHDHealth office in Aurora.
+The images are from 4/16,18, 20 & 5/4.
+We do not have a suspect identified, only a person(s) of interest.
+Please send tips to @CrimeStoppersCO to be eigible for a reward of up to $2,000.00. pic.twitter.com/53dOgSz5PH

-Douglas said his health teams now hold regular security briefings.
+Douglas says his health teams now hold regular security briefings.

 "It's a shadow that is certainly hanging over us and in many ways impairing our work," he says.